KDE/documentation-develop-kde-org/content/hig/patterns-content/picker.md

 and more items can be added by choosing them from a list or grid in a dialog or overlay.

-In compairison to dual lists, they work well on desktop and mobile.
+In comparison to dual lists, they work well on desktop and mobile.

 Example
 -------

-![Use of a picker to select aditional languages.](/hig/LanguagePicker.png)
+![Use of a picker to select additional languages.](/hig/LanguagePicker.png)

 When to Use